close

 To accommodate these dietary restrictions, traditional Jewish holiday dishes have been adapted over time.
 For example, instead of using pork or shellfish, kosher-compliant substitutes are employed.
 Ground turkey or beef may be used in place of pork for dishes like meatballs or sausage, while fish or plant-based options can replace shellfish in recipes.

-See also Kosher Food Hollywood: A Culinary Exploration of Jewish Culture and Cuisine
+See also Discover Kosher Food Brooklyn: A Culinary Tapestry in the Heart of New York

 Furthermore, dishes that traditionally combine meat and dairy have been modified to adhere to kashrut.
 For instance, instead of using butter or cream in recipes, vegetable oils or dairy alternatives such as soy milk or almond milk are often substituted.